actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Study Subjects
 ---

-A list of subjects can only be obtained within the context of a study.
+Returns a list of all subjects within the requested study.

 **Request:**